YetiZen™

 Insync

-Peterson has provided leadership in identifying emerging market opportunities, creating effective marketing strategies, establishing market intelligence programs, developing customer-centric requirement frameworks, and selling vertical solutions.
-Her skills include strategic planning, business process design, competitive analysis, solution selling,product management, product launches, channel development, pricing, packaging, positioning, market analysis, marketing communications.
-Her firm builds strategic alliances for clients to provide them acces to new markets, expand target customer market awareness, and extend their product functionality and service offerings.
-InSync partners include The Alliance Group International, The Brenner Group, and Matai.
+Her skills include strategic planning, business process design, competitive analysis, solution selling, product management, product launches, channel development, pricing, packaging, positioning, market analysis, marketing communications.
+Her firm builds strategic alliances for clients to provide them access to new markets, accelerate customer market acceptance, and extend their product functionality and service offerings.

 Pete Soderling